sharmas07/sharmas07/README.md

 ![image](https://user-images.githubusercontent.com/37581959/141803278-86a2df71-ab7c-42b9-9e40-3c9f12172c38.gif)
 # 💫 About Me:
-🔭 I’m currently working on Recrutify<br>🌱 I’m currently learning MERN stack
+🔭 Currently pursuing a degree in Computer Science and Engineering<br>🌱 Proficient in MERN stack (MongoDB, Express.js, React.js, and Node.js) and have experience working with these technologies in various projects.

 ## 🌐 Socials: